slashdoom/openvopt/README.md

 information.

 This repository contains Bootstrap 3 and jQuery for webpage styling and menu systems.
-These are included for convienance only and not subject to the license and copywrite of this project but to those of their respective owners.
+These are included for convenience only and not subject to the license and copywrite of this project but to those of their respective owners.

 See: